gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="How to Sync Files Between Development Environments and Remote Kubernetes Clusters" image="streamlit-deploy-gimlet-https-social-authentication.jpg" link="/blog/file-syncing-remote-kubernetes-clusters" date="2024-08-06" %}
+File syncing between development environments and Kubernetes clusters immensely accelerates feedback loop.
+In this blog post, you’ll find out how you can use VS Code or Gimlet's CLI to sync files for this purpose.
+{% /post %}

 {% post name="Deploy Streamlit Applications with Gimlet" image="streamlit-deploy-gimlet-https-social-authentication.jpg" link="/blog/streamlit-deployment-https-social-auth" date="2024-07-01" %}
 Streamlit already has Community Cloud for hosting, although it has limitations.
 Here's how you can have an extended hosting experience with Gimlet.
 {% /post %}